jss367/jss367.github.io/_posts/2017-03-22-Jupyter-Notebook-Favorites.md

 You can build beautiful and functional widgets right into your notebooks with [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/).
 This is such a great tool to really add some power to your notebooks.

+# Converting to other formats with nbconvert

+Convert Jupyter Notebooks to various formats, including HTML, LaTeX, PDF, and Markdown

+`jupyter nbconvert --to html mynotebook.ipynb`

+or

+`jupyter nbconvert --to markdown mynotebook.ipynb`

+See how I use it to [prepare Jupyter Notebooks for my blog](https://jss367.github.io/jupyter-notebooks-in-blog.html).

 # Little Tricks

 ## Splitting Cells

 One hot key that I like but sometimes forget is how to split a cell where my cursor is.
 So I just open up the command palatte and type in "split" and I see that it is Ctrl + Shift + - (Windows/Linux) Cmd + Shift + - (Mac).

+## Printing LaTeX

+Jupyter Notebooks use MathJax to render LaTeX in Markdown.
+To add LaTeX, simply surround your statement with `$$`:

+$$c = \sqrt{a^2 + b^2}$$

+Some things that work in Jupyter Notebooks don't work with the renderer I use for this blog, so I can't show everything.
+But in Jupyter Notebooks you can use LaTeX with a single `$` and use a double `$$` to center it the expression.